beyarkay/masters-thesis/src/04_methodology.md

 Cumulative Sum (CuSUM, introduced in Section \ref{sec:02-cumulative-sum}) is designed for real-time univariate time-series out-of-distribution detection.
-It cannot natively support a multivariate multi-class classification task, and so some adjustments are required.
+It cannot support a multivariate multi-class classification task, and so some adjustments are required.

 The term _CuSUM algorithm_ will be used to refer to the univariate time series out-of-distribution detection algorithm, as described in Algorithm